GauravThaku0/Power-BI/Gen-Z Aspiration Dashboard/README.md

-## Click here to See it Live: https://www.novypro.com/project/gen-z-aspiration-power-bi-dashbord
+## Click here to see this project Live: https://www.novypro.com/project/gen-z-aspiration-power-bi-dashbord

 ***